practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-The following instructions are more or less following chapter "Step 2: install mocka 0608m original" and beyond at page (1b).
+The following instructions are more or less following chapter "Step 2: install mocka 0608m original" and beyond at page (1).

 First, I logged into a Bash shell as root, that is the Linux superuser.
-The prompt character in Xubuntu is changing to '#':
+The prompt character in Xubuntu changed to '#':

 ```
 $ sudo -i